therealchjones/mffer/docs/Development.md

    "External" user type, and pressing "Create".
 Enter the required information for the "App information" and "Developer contact information", and press "Save and continue".
-Choose "Add or remove scopes" and enter "https://www.googleapis.com/auth/drive.file" under "Manually add scopes".
+Choose "Add or remove scopes" and enter "https://www.googleapis.com/auth/drive.file" and "openid" under "Manually add scopes".
 Again press "Update" and "Save and continue".
 Add your own account as a "Test user", then press "Save and continue" one more time.
 5. Visit https://console.cloud.google.com/apis/credentials/wizard and again
    ensure the correct project is shown in the project drop-down.
 First choose "Apps Script API" for "Which API are you using?" and select "User data"